Professor Jason Hall-Spencer

 Professor of Marine Biology

-School of Marine Science and Engineering (Faculty of Science and Engineering)
+School of Biological and Marine Sciences (Faculty of Science and Engineering)

-Editor-in-Chief: Regional Studies in Marine Science
+Editor, Regional Studies in Marine Science

-Associate Editor: Frontiers in Marine Science
+Review Editor, Frontiers in Marine Biology

-PhD University of London, based at Millport Marine Biological Station (NERC funded)
+PhD University of London, based at Millport Marine Biological Station

 BSc Marine Biology, Heriot-Watt University, Edinburgh